joj-macho/Web-Development-Playground/contact-manager/README.md

 The Contact Manager is a simple web application that allows users to manage their contacts.
 Users can view a list of contacts, add new contacts, edit existing contacts, and delete contacts.
 The application uses Flask for the backend and SQLite for the database to store contact information.

+This web application is an implementation of this [Simple Address Book CLI](https://github.com/joj-macho/Pythological-Playground/tree/main/converter), providing a more user-friendly interface for managing contacts.

 ## How it Works